 - Manual Therapy:

-- Spinal/Joint mobilization is used to restore range of motion in the neck, back and joints.
+- Spinal/Joint mobilization is used to restore the range of motion in the neck, back and joints.

 - Use of Ice vs. Heat.

-- Modified activities and safe postural that will help with healing and prevent exacerbation of the injury.
+- Modified activities and safe postural will help with healing and prevent exacerbation of the injury.

 Postural advice with respect to sleep, work and recreational activities.
-This includes type and number of pillows, mattress, chair, car seat, desk height, computer and lighting.
+This includes the type and number of pillows, mattresses, chairs, car seats, desk height, computer and lighting.
 Correct ergonomic positions will decrease stress on the injured soft tissues (muscles, ligaments) and joints.

 - Spinal Decompression Therapy:

 Used in the treatment of Bulging Discs, Sciatica, Osteoarthritis, Spondylolisthesis and Nerve Root compression to decrease pain and improve spinal mobility of the neck, back and lower back.
 To learn more about Spinal Decompression Therapy click here.